Course planning - Section contents

 - Write down your questions.
 To get the most out of your session, go into it knowing what you would like to ask.
 This will ensure you get the best help possible.

 - Come and see us.
-Once you have completed steps 1-3, you can contact a course planning adviser by submitting an enquiry via ask.unimelb or by dropping into Stop 1.
+Once you have completed steps 1-3, you can contact a course planning adviser by submitting an enquiry via ask.unimelb, dropping into Stop 1 or booking an appointment.

 If you are planning to study overseas and need course planning advice you can also speak to Stop 1.